pmoreno-rodriguez/grav-theme-mundana/_demo/pages/05.contact/contact.md

         -
             name: Privacy
             type: checkbox
-            label: 'Privacy Policy'
+            markdown: true
+            label: 'By using this form you agree with our <a href="privacy">Privacy Policy</a>'
             classes: null
             outerclasses: 'col-12 py-2'
             validate:
                 required: false
-                message: 'By using this form you agree with our Privacy Policy'
+                message: 'Este campo es obligatorio'
     buttons:
         -
             type: submit